XNXX

 XNXX is a Czech-French pornographic video sharing and viewing website.
 It was founded in 1997 in Paris, with servers and offices in Montreal, Tokyo and Newark.
 It is owned by WGCZ Holding, the same company that runs XVideos.
-As of July 2025, it is the 42nd-most-visited website in the world and the fourth most-visited pornography website after Pornhub, xHamster, and XVideos.
+As of February 2026, it is the 44th-most-visited website in the world and the fourth most-visited pornography website after Pornhub, xHamster, and XVideos.

 History

-WGCZ Holding's ownership was first revealed in 2014 when WGCZ brought a Uniform Domain-Name Dispute-Resolution Policy case against a similar domain in 2014.
+WGCZ's ownership was first revealed in 2014 when WGCZ brought a Uniform Domain-Name Dispute-Resolution Policy case against a similar domain in 2014.

 In 2018, the Government of India blocked XNXX, among other porn websites, after a Uttarakhand High Court court order demanding the same in a rape case where the perpetrators stated they were motivated to do so after watching online pornography.

-In January 2023, The Financial Times reported that WGCZ tube sites XVideos and XNXX receive 6 billion visits a month.
+In January 2023, the Financial Times reported that WGCZ tube sites XVideos and XNXX received 6 billion visits a month.